10 Types of Business Data That Impact Business Funding Ability

 Your market size is used to determine the amount of loan you qualify for from the lender.
 The bigger the market size, the higher the chances of making more sales which definitely will be reflected in the revenues collected.
-The lenders work on assumption that the data pertaining to the size if market that the business has will or is reflected in the sales and revenues.
+The lenders work on the assumption that the data pertaining to the size of the market that the business has will or is reflected in the sales and revenues.
 The amount of sales you make in a day or a month or even weekly basis is used to measure the size of market that you serve.

 The higher the sales, the bigger the market size and thus the bigger the loan or line of credit you qualify for since the sales volume that the business transacts has the ability to repay the larger loan.
-On the other hand, if you have been registering low sales, it is assumed that your business has a small market and your ability to repay high amount of loans is questionable.
+On the other hand, if you have been registering low sales, it is assumed that your business has a small market and your ability to repay a high amount of loans is questionable.
 You will only qualify for small loans which may not do much in terms of fulfilling your needs.

 Currently, the idea of making sales via traditional means has shifted to online.
 Most of the people prefer shopping online.
 The best examples include Amazon and Alibaba whose owners are among the richest people in the world.
 This means that most of the market is available online and thus every business owner should do more and offer e-commerce services.
-Social media platforms which have a lot of prospective buyers include Facebook, Twitter, Instagram and YouTube.
+Social media platforms which have a lot of prospective buyers include Facebook, Twitter, Instagram, and YouTube.
 You should use social media to drive your sales, respond to your customers and read the reviews about your products.

 This kind of interaction helps in improving productivity and services.

 Lenders nowadays use business’ social media presence as a factor to determine how much money can be given to your business as a loan.
-The presence is measured by how much followers (perceived as potential clients) you have for your business and the quantity of sales you make online.
+The presence is measured by how much followers (perceived as potential clients) you have for your business and the number of sales you make online.
 The higher the sales you make, the more revenues you make and hence the more likely you will get a loan.
 It is time for every business owner to increase their social media presence which automatically will boost sales and make you qualify for any amount of loan that you may be in need of.